smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

         }

         errors: [
-            OrderNotFound // <--- we'll create this next!
+            OrderNotFound // <--- we will create this next!
         ]
     }

-Since we are defining operations for a resource, we use :ref:`target elision <idl-target-elision>` by prefixing members that correspond to the resource with ``$``.
+Since we are defining operations for a resource, we use :ref:`target elision <idl-target-elision>` by prefixing members corresponding to the resource with ``$``.
 This reduces the amount of repetition when defining the input and output shapes of an operation for a resource.

-When we define an operation that may return an explicit error, we should model it using the :ref:`error trait <error-trait>`.
-Additionally, to refine our error, we'll add the :ref:`httpError trait <httpError-trait>`, so that a specific HTTP response status code is set when the error is returned:
+When we define an operation which may return an explicit error, we should model it using the :ref:`error trait <error-trait>`.
+Additionally, to refine our error, we will add the :ref:`httpError trait <httpError-trait>` to set a specific HTTP response status code is set when the error is returned:

 .. code-block:: smithy
     :caption: ``order.smithy``

-    /// An error indicating that an order could not be found
+    /// An error indicating an order could not be found
     @httpError(404)
     @error("client")
     structure OrderNotFound {